library(nhanesA)

 By contrasting the within groups and between groups variability we gain a sense of which component encompasses more of the variability.
 For Device A, the Between Groups Sum of Squares is very large (~6877) and the Within Groups Sum of Squares is comparatively much smaller (~47).
 This tells us that most of the variability in MPA scores for Device A are due to the different conditions people were assigned to (i.e., 15 minutes, 30 minutes, or 45 minutes), with very little variability within condition.
 As we saw in the jittered point plot of the data, the mean MPA is extremely close to the designated minutes of MPA for the condition (corresponding dashed line), denoting a high degree of accuracy of Device A. Furthermore, there is little person to person variability within condition, denoting a high degree of precision.

-We don’t need to compute Within Groups and Between Groups Sum of Squares on our own as I have in this section.
+We don’t need to compute Within Groups and Between Groups Sum of Squares on our own.
 Instead, the aov() function will do this work for us.
-Note that the value under Sum Sq for condition is 6877 — matching with our calculation of the Between Groups Sum of Squares, and the value for Residuals is 47 — matching with our calculation of Within Groups Sum of Squares.
+Note that the value under Sum Sq for condition is 6877 — matching with our manual calculation of the Between Groups Sum of Squares, and the value for Residuals is 47 — matching with our manual calculation of Within Groups Sum of Squares.

 lm_A <- lm(DevA_MPA ~ condition, data = activity)